-If you want your children to appreciate the great outdoors, simply lead by example and provide plenty of opportunities to experience nature.
+If you want to nurture your children to appreciate the great outdoors, simply lead by example and provide plenty of opportunities to experience nature.

 Your little one’s curiosity will take it from there.
 Here are some fun, family-friendly activities to discover all of the wonder and beauty of Mother Nature: